Privacy Impact Assessment Questionnaire EBSA EFAST FY15

 The following questions are intended to define the scope of sharing within the Department of Labor.

 With which internal organization(s) is the PII shared, what information is shared, and for what purpose?

-Selected EFAST2 data is provided to DOL and used by the following EBSA offices: Office of Enforcement (OE) used for ERISA enforcement purposes; Office of the Chief Accountant (OCA) for compliance enforcement and filer assistance purposes; Office of Policy and Research (OPR) for research and reporting purposes; and the Office of Participant Assistance (OPA) for public disclosure and assistance purposes.
+Selected EFAST2 data is provided to DOL and used by the following EBSA offices: Office of Enforcement (OE) used for ERISA enforcement purposes; Office of the Chief Accountant (OCA) for compliance enforcement and filer assistance purposes; Office of Policy and Research (OPR) for research and reporting purposes; and the Office of Outreach, Education, and Assistance (OEA) for public disclosure and assistance purposes.

 How is the PII transmitted or disclosed?

 The DOL retrieves EFAST2 plan filing data and images through a secure file transfer and use it to populate the ERISA Data System (EDS), a relational database.
 Departments within DOL query EDS data, and the Office of Enforcement exports the EDS data to the Enforcement Management System (EMS), the major application that supports the enforcement of ERISA laws.